janus-idp/backstage-showcase/docs/patch-package.md

 1. Create a new branch in your `backstage` instance for your target backstage version
 1. Navigate to the `backstage` project and make your changes to the package/plugin you want to patch as if you were going to submit a PR
-1. Navigate to the `backstage-showcase` project and run the `.scripts/patch-package.sh` to create a patch file for the package(s) you want to patch.
+1. Navigate to the `rhdh` project and run the `.scripts/patch-package.sh` to create a patch file for the package(s) you want to patch.

    - Script Usage: `./patch-package.sh [src] [dest] [package-name-1] [package-name-2] ...`
    - The `src` is the path to the `backstage` project containing your patch changes
-   - The `dest` is the path to the `backstage-showcase` project where the patch file will be created
+   - The `dest` is the path to the `rhdh` project where the patch file will be created
    - The `package-name` array of arguments is the name of the package(s) you want to patch
-   - When listing package names, please ensure it matches the package name in the `@backstage/node_modules` directory of the `backstage-showcase` project
+   - When listing package names, please ensure it matches the package name in the `@backstage/node_modules` directory of the `rhdh` project
    - Example usage of patching a plugin and a package:

      ```bash
-     ./patch-package.sh /path/to/backstage /path/to/backstage-showcase @backstage/plugin-scaffolder-backend @backstage/integration
+     ./patch-package.sh /path/to/backstage /path/to/rhdh @backstage/plugin-scaffolder-backend @backstage/integration
      ```

-1. The script will create patch files in the `patches` directory of the `backstage-showcase` project.
-Run `yarn install --force` in the `backstage-showcase` project and verify that the patches were applied correctly
+1. The script will create patch files in the `patches` directory of the `rhdh` project.
+Run `yarn install --force` in the `rhdh` project and verify that the patches were applied correctly

 ## Caveats

-- The `patch-package` script will not work if the package you are trying to patch is not installed in the `backstage-showcase` project
+- The `patch-package` script will not work if the package you are trying to patch is not installed in the `rhdh` project
 - The `patch-package` script will not be able to patch modifications to the `package.json` to add new dependencies or change the version of existing dependencies
-  - You will need to manually update the `package.json` in the `backstage-showcase` project to include the new dependencies or changes to existing dependencies since the patches are applied after the `yarn install` command is run
+  - You will need to manually update the `package.json` in the `rhdh` project to include the new dependencies or changes to existing dependencies since the patches are applied after the `yarn install` command is run
 - The `patch-package` script will leave behind the old `.cjs.js` and `.cjs.js.map` files in the `dist/cjs` directory of the package if the resultant package's a `dist/cjs` directory that contains more than 2 files

   - This is due to the resultant file names after a build being different if any modifications were made to them.